niugao/RecyclerListTreeView/README.md

 # RecyclerListTreeView

-`The fastest android Tree View based on RecyclerView in the world!!`
+`The fastest android Tree View bases on RecyclerView in the world!!`

 I am special because:<br/>
 * The data store is looking like a tree but in fact it is a list.<br/>